THE FRIENDLIEST FESTIVAL IN COLUMBUS!

 filler@godaddy.com

 Hot Times Festival is not just an arts and music festival, it's an opportunity to connect, and be inspired.
 The event has an atmosphere of positivity and creativity that leaves a lasting impact on all who attend.
-Look for the Festival to be back in its home place at 240 Parsons Avenue in 2025.
+Look for the Festival to be back in its home place at 240 Parsons Avenue on Sept.
+5-6-7 2025.

 VOLUNTEER VOLUNTEER VOLUNTEER